Hello, I’m Munro Richardson.

 “The big prize is to discover a new fractal bud.
 You notice a crack in the surface of knowledge, pry it open, and there's a whole world inside.”

-– Paul Graham, “How to Do Great Work”
+– Paul Graham, “How to Do Great Work

 In August 2023, I had an email exchange with a professor about some literacy research I was investigating.
 He used an unfamiliar term to describe a literacy skill: unconstrained.
 By this point, I had read countless academic papers on early literacy over the previous eight years.
 But this term was completely new to me.
 Unconstrained.
 I quickly learned that unconstrained is used by academics to describe literacy skills that are slow-growing.
 This is in contrast with literacy skills that develop relatively quickly and completely, which are referred to as constrained skills.

 At first, I thought that was all there was.
 As I dug into the academic literature, however, I discovered a bigger world.
 The original academic paper on constrained and unconstrained reading skills was published by Scott Paris in 2005.
 Over the next 20 years, researchers built upon this framework, adding mathematics and executive function skills.
-With over 1,200 citations on Google Scholar, the 2005 paper is one of the most influential in education research published in the past two decades.
+With over 1,300 citations on Google Scholar, the 2005 paper is one of the most influential in education research published in the past two decades.

-Academic researchers advocate for more focus on building kids’ unconstrained skills.
 They’ve used the constrained skill framework to evaluate the impact of Pre-K programs, activities at home that impact classroom achievement, and the effectiveness of educational apps.
 They’ve called for assessments, curricula, and interventions that more explicitly incorporate unconstrained skills.
 These insights have not yet made their way into mainstream approaches or discussion about education.
 As I write on the Ides of March 2025, I cannot find mentions of constrained and unconstrained skills in major reports, presentations, or webinars about improving reading and math achievement.

 The Learning Sciences Exchange at the New America Foundation aptly describes this challenge: